Wild flowers, wildlife and wool

-At the end of the cutting the path enters an area of woodland (for 400m or so), passing through Lineage Wood to the right and Paradise Wood to the left.
+At the end of the cutting the path enters an area of woodland (for roughly 440 yards), passing through Lineage Wood to the right and Paradise Wood to the left.
 When exiting the woodland, you have reached the site of an 1891 railway accident.

 Keeping the treeline to the right, continue for approximately 0.7 miles (1.2km) until eventually reaching another small area of woodland to the left.
-After a further 200m, the path turns right and crosses through the wood for about 100m.
+After a further 200m, the path turns right and crosses through the wood for about 110 yards.

 Exit the wood and turn immediately left, keeping the treeline to the left and ignoring the marker post to the right (St Edmund Way).
-Continue on for about 500m until reaching the end of the field.
+Continue on for about 550 yards until reaching the end of the field.

 When reaching the end of the field, the path heads immediately right – climbing uphill – and eventually reaches the main A134 Sudbury to Bury St Edmunds road.

 This road is very busy with fast-moving traffic, so carefully cross the road and go through the gate on the opposite side.